Decodable Texts Matter

 The Relationship Between the Alphabetic Principle & Strong Sound-Based Decoding

-Understanding the relationship between letters and sounds is vital for developing sound-based decoding and reading skills.
+Understanding this relationship between letters and sounds is vital for developing sound-based decoding and reading skills.

 So, where’s the best place for beginners or struggling readers to practice this concept about how our code works?